U. K. Shyam: Post athletics career

 After retirement from sprinting, Shyam went on to teach philosophy at a junior college.
-He subsequently became an English teacher at Raffles Institution.
+He subsequently became a teacher at Raffles Institution.

 In 2018, Shyam released a book, written by former national sprinter Kenneth Khoo, Running On Empty: The Story Behind 0.01s, detailing his athletics career.
 Shyam and Khoo donated their royalties from the book to the Chiam See Tong Sports Fund.

 Personal life

 Shyam is married to Chia Hui Ping.